Signed in as:

 The Medicine Net provides a lot of great information.
 This site includes a medical dictionary, information on medications/ supplements, and an entire section on diseases and conditions.
 Happy digging!

 Similar to Medicine Net, on WebMD, you can search for information on medications & supplements as well as conditions & diseases (including those specific to children).
-You also can search for podcasts, read message boards, find a doctor, and much more!
+You also can search for podcasts, read message boards, find a doctor, and much more.

-Pink Fund provides 3-6 months of non-medical financial aid for patients in active treatment for breast cancer.
+Pink Aid provides 3-6 months of non-medical financial aid for patients in active treatment for breast cancer.
 Payments are made directly to their creditors for housing, transportation, utilities, and insurance.
 Their financial bridge program improves treatment adherence and survivorship outcomes.

 GoodTrust empowers you to easily protect your physical and digital assets, provide instructions on how you want to be cared for, and name guardians for your children and pets.
 Our all-in-one Smart Estate Planning service includes Will- and Trust-based plans for the entire family, with unlimited updates, and across all 50 states for one affordable price.

-What I love about Care Calendar is that not only can you easily create a calendar to organize meals and visitors, but they will also send actual printed cards for you!
-How cool is this?
-They will handwrite the message, address and stamp it and then send it.
+Care Calendar allows you to create a calendar to organize meals and visitors easily.
+Not only will they handwrite a personalized message, but they will also address, stamp, and send it.
 Talk about service.
-You can find the cards under Gift Shop.
+You can find the cards under "Gift Shop".

 Lotsa Helping Hands will help you coordinate meals, coordinate rides to appointments, and set up care with family and friends.
 Also, if interested, you can act as a volunteer for someone in your neighborhood who needs help.
-This site will for sure support you in your Badass Advocate journey!

 Sign Up Genius is a site you can use to organize a group.
 Whether it is meals or visitors, sign up genius allows you to create a signup, invite others, and send out reminders.

 Take Them A Meal not only organizes meals, but they also send prepared meals.
-Click on the tab "Send Them A Meal" and choose from a variety of meal choices.
+Click on the tab "Send Them A Meal" to choose from a variety of meal choices.
 The good news is they also cater to different diets (Vegan, Vegetarian, Gluten-Free, etc.) and they offer gift cards.

 Baked by Melissa makes sweet bite-size cupcakes everyone will love!
 They also offer gluten-free and vegan options for those with dietary restrictions.
 Baked by Melissa ships anywhere in the US.